srikash/wrappy/README.md

-# wrappers
+# wrappy
-Python wrappers to MRI-related cmdline utilities
+Python wraps for my frequently used MRI-related cmdline tools